RealAdarsh/ProductService/Readme.md

   - assert if the correct type of exception is thrown:
     - Library AssertJ, Hamcrest
   - what is expected should be first value and then the actual value

+- Modify security config in order to allow all the requests to be authenticated.